 Note:- It is important to note that the SSO solution only applies to web applications.
-If you want to enable your users to access Google services with desktop clients such as Outlook for example, providing POP access to Gmail using Outlookyou will still need to provide your users with usable passwords and synchronize those passwords with your internal user database using the Admin SDK’s Directory API.
-In addition when sychronizing your passwords, it is useful to understand how users are authenticated using the admin control panel login URL.
+If you want to enable your users to access Google services with desktop clients such as Outlook for example, providing POP access to Gmail using Outlook you will still need to provide your users with usable passwords and synchronize those passwords with your internal user database using the Admin SDK’s Directory API.
+In addition, when synchronizing your passwords, it is useful to understand how users are authenticated using the admin control panel login URL.

 The Google Apps SSO service is based on the SAML v2.0 specifications.
 SAML v2.0 is supported by several widely known vendors.
 For more details you can visit here:-

-Understanding SAML-based Single Sign-On (SSO) for Google Apps
+Understanding SAML-based Single Sign-On Salesforce (SSO) for Google Apps